objektwerks/slick/README.md

 Slick
 -----
->Slick feature tests and performance benchmark using H2.
+>Slick feature tests and performance benchmark using H2 and Scala 3.

 Scala 3 Bug
 -----------